elmar-hinz/Ext/README.md

 With git
 --------

-I suggest to use copy and paste.
+I suggest to use copy and paste, all at once.

 ```sh
   git clone https://github.com/t3elmar/Cool.git